Best Management Practices

 Adopted: 10/16/2012

 Texas Forestry Association (TFA) understands the overall intent of the Endangered Species Act (ESA) to protect critically imperiled species from extinction.
-As part of an organization guided by a conservation philosophy, we strive to enhance and perpetuate the Texas forest resource through sustainable management that ultimately provides high quality habitat for game and nongame wildlife species.
+As part of an organization guided by a conservation philosophy, we strive to enhance and perpetuate the Texas forest resource through sustainable management that ultimately provides high quality habitat for plant and animal species.

 ESA listings and related regulations can have a negative economic impact, particularly on private property owners and agriculture based industries.
 Given the importance of these listing decisions, high-quality, scientific information is critical in order to make well informed decisions.